 When the dental enamel breaks down, the layer beneath—known as the dentin layer—can be exposed.
 This layer is comprised of numerous microscopic pathways that lead directly to the nerve pulp within the tooth.
 With the nerve indirectly exposed, your teeth become more sensitive to outside stimuli.
-When you get fluoride treatments, however, you can restore the outer protective layer of your teeth and make them less sensitive to heat and cold.
+However, when you get fluoride treatments, you can restore the outer protective layer of your teeth and make them less sensitive to heat and cold.

 Unfortunately, in addition to being more susceptible to tooth decay as you age, your teeth can also become yellower.
-This is because, when your dental enamel thins over time, the yellow dentin layer beneath can show through.
-However, routine fluoride treatments can help to remineralize your dental enamel and reduce this thinning process— ultimately keeping your teeth looking whiter.
+This is because when your dental enamel thins over time, the yellow dentin layer beneath can show through.
+However, routine fluoride treatments can help remineralize your dental enamel and reduce this thinning process— ultimately keeping your teeth looking whiter.

 As you can see, fluoride treatments are just as important in your older age as they were when you were young.
 Therefore, make sure to request a fluoride treatment next time you visit your dentist.